ravzanc/quotes-shout-api/README.md

 # Quotes API Tech Test

-We want you to implement a REST API that, given a famous person and a count N, returns N quotes from this famous person _shouted_ .
+This is an implb ementation of a REST API that, given a famous person and a count N, returns N quotes from this famous person _shouted_ .

 Shouting a quote consists of transforming it to uppercase and adding an exclamation mark at the end.